Thursday, August 28, 2008

 BACK FROM THE HONGKONG

 Upon arrival on 30th July, we checked into their hotels; Mexan harbour.
-Comparatively, it was a lot bigger than any HongKong hotels, especially t
+Comparatively, it was a lot bigger than any HongKong hotels, especially those in

 Came back at around 12am, only having to have dinner at 11.00pm.
 Surprisingly, public transport work late in the night.
 So do the eateries around the MTR; it seemed that the Hongkongers dont sleep at all.